BA LLB (UNSW)

 Law & Justice Foundation large grant, 2009, ‘Comprehension & Obedience to Judicial Directions: Jury 2’ Law & Justice Foundation of New

 Ministry of Internal Affairs & Royal Relations, Netherlands & Erasmus University, Rotterdam, An Overview of Administrative Measures Employed to Prevent Public Disorder in Australia, with A Krone, [€455] $660.00

 AUSAID (AUSTRALIAN AGENCY FOR INTERNATIONAL DEVELOPMENT) Grant to Epro Hal Wootten, Prof Jill Hunter, 24 May 2010

 USAID (AUSTRALIAN AGENCY FOR INTERNATIONAL DEVELOPMENT) Grant to Epro Hal Wootten, Prof Jill Hunter, 01 Jul 2011

 Jill's research examines evidence and procedural within the broader criminal justice procedural contexts (particularly policing and prosecution) and typically addresses the human dimension of the law and legal processes.
 Her research invariably addresses the long reach of history on current processes and relies also on gleaning lessons from comparative perspectives.
-The jury trial is a particular focal point of Jill Hunter's current research.
+The jury trial and the Bugmy Bar Book are particular focal points of Jill Hunter's current research.